SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 #### 2nd Golden Interval

 Golden Stairs have a 30% chance to be hidden in a wall tile between 24\~29F,<br/>
-so read a Wall Collapse Scroll after you've defeated some enemies.<br/>
+so read a Great Hall Scroll after you've defeated some enemies.<br/>
 Be sure to read the scroll while standing on the stairs to avoid being<br/>caught in the middle of the room with Sky Dragons or Monarch Tuskers,<br/>and use Swift Grass or Swap Staff to quickly get to the Golden Stairs.

 If you're struggling, read the scroll on 24F in hopes of skipping 25\~29F,<br/>but if you're doing fine, read it between 26\~29F after synthesizing.<br/>If you're aiming for this Golden Interval, keep 1 Synthesis Pot on hand so you<br/>can switch your main equipment to a Dragon Killer / Dragon Shield right away.